Sunrase/3DSoundboard/README.md

 Allows you to use your 3ds as a soundboard.

 # Prerequisites :
 You have to dump the DSP firmware to play sounds.
-To do so, open the rosalina menu (mostly of the time the combo key is L + Down + Select).
+To do this, open the rosalina menu (most of the time the combonation key is L + Down + Select).
 Then go for 'Miscellaneous options...' then 'Dump DSP firmware'.

 Sounds must have these characteristics :
   - being in *.wav format